kcmayer4/task/Readme.md

 1. Continuity: Every new runs results are deployed on https://kcmayer4.github.io/task/
 2. Accessibility: Available to everyone who has the link
 3. Overview: No need for sending "spam mails" to stakeholders with every run
+4. Cons: Only suitable with GitHub enterprise subscription for security reasons If no subscription, reports can be sent via email or hosted on a local website to ensure confidentiality of content

 # 3. Test Plan

-Test plan and structure are defined at  /test-plan/test-plan.md
+Test plan and structure are defined at  `test-plan/test-plan.md`